laura-nguyen/flexifit-ai/README.md

 - **Workout Summary Sharing**: Allow users to share their workout summaries on social media or with friends.
 - **Additional Exercises**: Expand the exercise library to include more routines like push-ups and planks.
-- **Form Feedback**: Provide detailed feedback on user form and suggestions for improvement.
+- **Progress Tracking**: Tracks user progress over time, including reps, sets, and improvements in form.